Diseno-de-Algoritmos-2/Tarea-4/README.md

 El archivo de entrada debe seguir este formato:

-- **N Líneas:** Texto que se va a codificar.
+- El archivo de entrada debe ser un archivo de texto que en una o más lineas contenga el mensaje a comprimir.
   **Ejemplo de archivo de entrada:**
   ```
-  According to all known laws of aviation, there is no way a bee should be able to flyyyyyyyyyyyyyyyyyy
+  According to all known laws of aviation, there is no way a bee should be able to fly.
+Its wings are too small to get its fat little body off the ground.
+The bee, of course, flies anyway because bees don't care what humans think is impossible.
   ```

 ### **Archivo de Salida (`output.txt`)**